-B. Depriving the society of revenue from public properties

 B1.
+Depriving the society of revenue from public properties

-Capitalism as implemented by dictatorship and democracy in Pakistan deprives the state and the general public huge sources of revenue, through privatization of the public properties, such as oil, gas and electricity.
+as implemented by Capitalism both dictatorship and democracy in Pakistan deprives the state and the general public huge sources of revenue, through privatization of the public properties, such as oil, gas and electricity.
 Local and foreign owners of the oil, gas and electricity assets generate huge revenues and sizeable profits from these valuable resources.
 After returning these assets to public ownership, the future Khilafah can trade in energy resources with foreign states that are not hostile to the Muslims and Islam.
 In this and similar ways the Khilafah will ensure the benefit of this wealth of the Ummah is for the Ummah itself, rather than becoming a source of misery by allowing private companies to funnel its wealth away as profits, whilst the government adds to burdens of the people with huge taxation upon energy.
-In addition, capitalism's drive for private ownership also usurps interests that should be owned primarily by the state, such as machinery and heavy munitions manufacture, telecommunications, major construction and transport.
-In the coming Khilafah, InshaaAllah, such enterprises are primarily to be regarded as state enterprises, with local private companies from these lands existing within the field, but under state supervision so as to prevent usurping, eclipsing and dominating the state role as occurs in these dark days of capitalism.
-This is why under capitalism, the wealthiest companies in the world are energy, arms, machinery and telecommunications companies, whilst the governments are left with only one resort for revenues, suffocating the people with increased taxation.
-Moreover, in Pakistan's case, colonialism through the agent rulers creates incentives to encourage foreign ownership, such as reduced excise on the import of machinery and other economic inputs and tax holidays on profits, which are sent back to strengthen the economy of the foreign country.
-And the direct foreign usurping of the Pakistan's manufacturing base, as evident by the government's own Foreign Direct Investment (FDI) figures, it surged during the Musharraf-Aziz regime and continued to occur under Kayani-Zardari and will continue under the Kavani-Sharif regime.
+In addition.
+Capitalism's drive for private ownership also usurps interests that should be owned primarily by the state, such as machinery and heavy munitions manufacture, telecommunications, major construction and transport.
+In the coming Khilafah, inshaaAllah, such enterprises are primarily to be regarded as state enterprises, with local private companies from these lands existing within the field, but under state supervision so as to prevent eclipsing and dominating the state role as occurs in these dark days of Capitalism.

+In the absence of Islam, the wealthiest companies in the world are energy, arms, machinery and telecommunications companies, whilst the governments are left with only one resort for revenues, suffocating the people with increased taxation.
+Moreover, in Pakistan's case, colonialism through the agent rulers incentives creates to encourage foreign ownership, such as reduced excise on the import of machinery and other economic inputs and tax holidays on profits, which are sent back to strengthen the economy of the foreign country.
+And the direct foreign usurping of the Pakistan's manufacturing base, as evident by government's own Foreign Direct the Investment (FDI) figures, it surges under every successive regime.